michaelshensky/scanned-map-cropper/README.md

 # scanned-map-cropper
-A scripted approach for detecting map content on a scanned paper map and cropping off the map collar/margin
+A scripted approach for detecting map content on a scanned image of a paper map and cropping off the map collar/margin